-'Wonder Woman' Update: Theater Chain Behind Women-Only Screenings Responds to Complaints By Adding More Screenings
+‘Wonder Woman’: Theater Behind Women-Only Screenings Responds to Complaints by Adding More

-Earlier this week, theater chain Alamo Drafthouse revealed that, on Tuesday, June 6, the company would be holding a for-women-only showing of Patty Jenkins’ eagerly anticipated Wonder Woman at a location in Austin.
+Earlier this week, theater chain Alamo Drafthouse revealed that, on Tuesday, June 6, the company would be holding a for-women-only showing of Patty Jenkins’s eagerly anticipated Wonder Woman at a location in Austin.
+Texas.
 That event was so popular, it immediately sold out, thereby compelling the chain to add a second screening for that same night.
-Now, two New York-area locations are getting in on the Amazonian fun — while also supporting a charitable cause.
+Now two New York City-area locations are getting in on the Amazonian fun — while also supporting a charitable cause.

 We're proud to be hosting #WonderWoman screenings for women ONLY (incl our staff) w/ all proceeds going to @PPFA! ????: https://t.co/ILueTsJH6R pic.twitter.com/LmmgAnmBcg